Tsukumogami: Inanimate Ghouls of Japan

-3 thoughts on “Tsukumogami: Inanimate Ghouls of Japan”
+3 responses to “Tsukumogami: Inanimate Ghouls of Japan”

 That gallery reminds me a little of Miyazaki’s fantastic “Spirited Away”.